mhdzumair/MediaFusion/README.md

   - 📺 **M3U Playlist Import**: Import M3U playlists for a more personalized streaming experience.
   - ✨ **Manual Scraper Triggering UI**: Manage your scraping sources with a manual trigger UI for a more hands-on approach.
   - 🗑️ **Delete Watchlist**: Delete your watchlist from the stremio for quick control over your content.
-  - 🔍 **Prolwarr Indexer Support**: Use MediaFusion as an indexer in Prowlarr for searching movies and TV shows with Radarr and Sonarr.
+  - 🔍 **Prowlarr Indexer Support**: Use MediaFusion as an indexer in Prowlarr for searching movies and TV shows with Radarr and Sonarr.

 ## 🚀 Installation